Amazon Echo Buds (2nd Gen) review: Amazon made its good buds even better

 There is no shortage of wireless earbud competitors, from the budget range to the high end of the spectrum, but here are a few of our favorites that you might consider vs. the Echo Buds (2nd Gen).

-The Samsung Galaxy Buds Live were one of the best wireless earbuds to come out in 2020.
-They are small and lightweight, sound great, and even do wireless charging.
+The Samsung Galaxy Buds 2 were one of the best wireless earbuds to come out in 2021.
+They are small and lightweight, sound great, and do wireless charging.
 They're a little more expensive than the Echo Buds (2nd Gen) with wireless charging case, but if you're already in the Galaxy ecosystem, they just might be worth it.

-Google's Pixel Buds have a similar set of features (albeit with a much higher price tag), but they've not been without their issues.
-Many a reviewer has commented about problems with Bluetooth connections, but hopefully, both the price and connectivity complaint will make the forthcoming Pixel Buds A a worthy competitor to these latest Echo Buds.
-Plus, we're excited about all the pretty colors!
+Google's Pixel Buds Pro have a similar set of features (albeit with a much higher price tag), addressing both noise cancelation and connectivity improvements.
+That makes them a worthy competitor to these latest Echo Buds, especially if you're more into Google Assistant.
+Another option well worth considering are the Creative Outlier Pro, which prove to be excellent earbuds for a bargain price.

-Finally, you might want to take a long, hard look at the Anker Soundcore Liberty Air 2 Pro.
-These are among the most comfortable earbuds our testers have ever worn, the excellent sound quality is highly customizable, and they're in the same ballpark price-wise as the Echo Buds.
-They do lack wireless charging, however.
+Finally, you might want to take a long, hard look at the Anker Soundcore Life P3.
+These are really comfortable, delivering excellent sound quality with a custom options through the Soundcore app.
+Plus, they're in the same ballpark price-wise as the Echo Buds.

 Amazon Echo Buds (2nd Gen): Should you buy them?